 Beadwork is a fascinating activity that allows enthusiasts to make a variety of eye-catching items, such as jewelry and clothing.
-A DIY bead loom is used to create flat beads strips that vary in size based on the length and width of the loom.
+A DIY bead loom and bead loom crafts are used to create flat beads strips that vary in size based on the length and width of the loom.

 Commercially produced looms are commonly available.
 However, they are often expensive.
 They can be inconvenient for professional bead workers because they cannot be adjusted to meet specific project sizes.
 Building a personal bead loom is one solution to the cost and flexibility issues.
 Not to mention the enjoyment you get to take while doing such activities.